KSiXing/Crash-Courses/Crash Course - Java/README.md

 <summary>Inheritance</summary>

 ### What is it?
 It lets programmers create new classes that share some of the attributes of existing classes.
-This lets us build on previous work without reinventing the wheel.

 ### How it works
-It works by letting a new class adopt the properties of another.
-We call the inheriting class a subclass or a child class.
-The original class is often called the parent.
-We use the keyword extends to define a new class that inherits properties from an old class.
+It allow the new class to inherit the properties of their parent.
+We call the inherting class a subclass or a child class.
+The super class is also known as the parent.
+We use the keyword extends to define a child class that inherits properties from a parent class.

 </details>